jtalks-org/chef-jtalks/README.md

 ## Misc

-In order to speed up working with Test Kitchen, one can you [this advise](https://gist.github.com/fnichol/7551540) configuring an HTTP proxy.
+In order to speed up working with Test Kitchen, you can follow [this advise](https://gist.github.com/fnichol/7551540) to configure an HTTP proxy.